ProjectIDA/datascope-extract/docs/pandoc_page.1.md

 # OPTIONS
 **-h**, **\-\-help**
-: display the usage message
+: display the usage messagec56

 **\-\-outdir OUTPUT\_DIRECTORY\_NAME**
 : name of the directory in which to save the output.
 If this is not specified, the default is used, a directory in the current directory name "output"